 We have determined that with these changes the drive will work in an EL90 and MDR-3.
-We have been testing and using drives modified like this for several years in 2 EL90s without problems.
+We have been testing and using drives modified like this for many months in two EL90s without problems.

 We have done these changes with only a basic understanding of floppy drive interfaces and with trial and error testing method.
 We invite everybody to provide feedback, comments or information to improve this.